House Republican floats Rosenstein impeachment over demands for DOJ documents

 The resolution would put the full GOP-led House on the record for the first time demanding DOJ compliance with its document demands, putting more pressure on Rosenstein, who is supervising special counsel Robert Mueller's investigation into alleged links between the Trump campaign and Russia.
 The House could take up the resolution as early as Thursday.

-"The Speaker has indicated that we will have a vote on the House floor tomorrow on that resolution," Rep. Mark Meadows, R-N.C., told reporters Wednesday.
-"If they're not here by July 6th than certainly contempt and impeachment [of Rosenstein] will be in order."
+"The speaker has indicated that we will have a vote on the House floor tomorrow on that resolution," Rep. Mark Meadows, R-N.C., told reporters Wednesday.
+"If they're not here by July 6 then certainly contempt and impeachment [of Rosenstein] will be in order."

 Democrats have accused Republicans of working to discredit the Justice Department, and, by extension, the Mueller investigation into alleged links between the Trump presidential campaign and Russia.